garciart/Basics/CSharp/README.md

 Add *\<GenerateProgramFile\>false\</GenerateProgramFile\>* to **\<PropertyGroup\>** in CSharp.csproj file

-This template uses a very simple directory structure that can be incorporated into Maven or Gradle:
+This template uses a very simple directory structure:

     CSharp
     |-- Hello